merovex-archival/merovex.github.io/_posts/2012-03-10-a-writing-standard.markdown

 image: writing.jpg
 author: Ben Wilson
 categories:
 - Writing
-keywords: "writing, plan, goals"
+keywords: writing, plan, goals
-description: "Ben Wilson asks whether writing should meet a standard."
+description: Ben Wilson asks whether writing should meet a standard.
+tags:
+- Writing
 ---
 What does your writing stand for?
 I rather like the phrase "[i]f you stand for nothing, you will fall for anything."
 This [unattributed quote](http://wiki.answers.com/Q/Who_wrote_this_quote_'If_you_don't_stand_for_something_you'll_fall_for_anything') suggests either that an individual is gullible, or that they have wavering beliefs.
 I, for one, would like my writing to stand for something, not anything.
 <!-- more -->